dyvenia/viadot/docs/index.md

 The above `df` is a pandas `DataFrame` object.
 It contains data downloaded by `viadot` from the Carbon Intensity UK API.

 ## Loading Data to a Source
 Depending on the source, `viadot` provides different methods of uploading data.
 For instance, for SQL sources, this would be bulk inserts.
-For data lake sources, it would be a file upload.
-For ready-made pipelines including data validation steps using `dbt`, see [prefect-viadot](https://github.com/dyvenia/prefect-viadot).
+For data lake sources, it would be a file upload and many others.

 ## Getting started
 ### Prerequisites